LoginRadius/engineering-portal/content/blog/loginradius-opensource-repos-for-hacktoberfest-2020/index.md

 - [PS-Softlist](https://github.com/LoginRadius/ps-softlist)
   - A power shell script to detect non-whitelisted installed software on Windows machines.

+> Check the open issues on each of the projects as well as Pull Request before creating a new one.
+Happy Coding!
-Stay tuned for more updates from LoginRadius and don't forget to check our Hacktoberfest Page to get around **500 swags** from LoginRadius.
+> Stay tuned for more updates from LoginRadius and don't forget to check our Hacktoberfest Page to get around **500 swags** from LoginRadius.